CMA vs Appraisal: Key Differences Explained

 A home appraisal is an independent valuation performed by a licensed appraiser.
 It is most commonly ordered by a lender to ensure the home is worth the purchase price before approving financing.
 Appraisers follow strict industry standards and provide a detailed report that includes comparable sales, property condition, and market data.

-If you want a deeper understanding of how appraisals work step by step, including what affects value in this area, review this Wellington home appraisal guide.
+If you want a deeper understanding of how appraisals work step by step, including what affects value locally, review this Wellington home appraisal guide.

 How Does a Home Appraisal Work?